English Literature A Level

 You will explore a range of exciting and challenging literary texts, including novels, poetry and plays from across the last 500 years as well as 21st century texts, all of which have stood the test of time and proved themselves to be great writing.
+You willl study literature that has "never finished saying what it has to say."
 You’ll be encouraged to read widely, independently and in-depth.

 Is this course right for me?

-Those who love reading literary texts, thinking about how they are written, who wrote them and what other readers think about them and discussing and writing about what they might mean should take this course.
+Those who love reading literary texts, thinking about how they are written, who wrote them and what other readers think about them, discussing and writing about what they might mean should take this course.